kubecost/docs/install-and-configure/advanced-configuration/user-management-saml/okta-saml-integration.md

       - assertionName: "kubecost_group"
 ```

-The array of groups obtained during the auth request will be matched to the subject key in the filters.json:
+The array of groups obtained during the authorization request will be matched to the subject key in the *filters.json*:

 ```
 {